-If you’ve recently had a sewage backup in your home or are looking for ways to prevent a sewage backup from happening and aren’t sure what to do, then continue reading.
-We've put together a guide on everything you need to know about how to prevent, clean, and handle a sewage backup in your home.
+We've put together a guide on everything you need to know about how to prevent, clean, and handle a sewage backup in your home!

-What to Do Immediately Following a Sewage Backup
+What To Do Immediately After A Sewage Backup

 There are important measures that should be taken in order to prevent the problem from spreading.
-The first couple of things that you should do immediately after realizing your home has had a sewage backup are as follows:
+The first couple of things that you should do immediately after realizing signs of sewage backup are as follows:

-- Be sure to remove any children, pets, and seniors from the home.
-Do not allow them back into the area until the damage is completely fixed and safe.
+- Remove any children, pets, and seniors from the home to prevent any emergency.
+Do not allow them back indoors until the damage is completely fixed and it is safe!